 There are around 50 female boarding students at St Paul's.
 This small, close-knit environment fosters the growth of lifelong friendships.
-In Year 13, all female boarding students take part in a flatting programme, HULA House, which prepares them for life beyond St Paul's - they become responsible for budgeting, cleaning and cooking their which is the female Māori leader of our school and I feel privileged to have this role.
-At the start of the year I teach the haka to new girls and perform the karanga on behalf of the school at pōwhiri services.
+In Year 13, all female boarding students take part in a flatting programme, HULA House, which prepares them for life beyond St Paul's - they become responsible for budgeting, cleaning and cooking their own meals.